In Motion Physical Therapy and Fitness Center presents the 3rd Annual:

 Free and No appointment is necessary

 The popularity of running and participation in sports across all ages has increased over the past few decades.
 While there are many health benefits to running and sports, injuries do occur.
-Injuries such as tendonitis, and especially anterior cruciate ligament (ACL) tears continue to limit this participation.
 These injuries occur in active individuals of all ages and participation levels.
 There is a lot of information available, however only with expert assessment, is it possible to find the correct information for you.
 Out of this desire to prevent and treat injuries has evolved the Run & Sports Injury Prevention Clinic.
-The 2014 Run & Sports Injury Prevention Clinic is designed to give both the novice and professional runner and athlete valuable information about lower extremity biomechanical issues that can minimize injury while maximizing performance.
+The 2015 Run & Sports Injury Prevention Clinic is designed to give both the novice and professional runner and athlete valuable information about lower extremity biomechanical issues that can minimize injury while maximizing performance.

 The In Motion Physical Therapy Run & Sport Clinic will include:

 - Treadmill Gait Analysis performed by Physical Therapist.
 This analysis of running technique will to help identify lower extremity bio-mechanical alignment issues present during running that lead to injuries.

 - Foot and Ankle Alignment Screen: Assesses foot and ankle alignment contributing to pronation (flat feet) and supination (high arch)

 - The Function Movement Screen was designed by physical therapists to assess core and lower extremity strength, balance, and flexibility.
 The FMS consists of 7 fundamental movement component tests that are scored on a scale of 0-3.
 The tests used will be:

 - Rotary Stability

 - The Flexibility Screen will assess the flexibility of the hamstrings and the hip flexor muscles.
 Imbalances in these muscles can alter running gait, and put strain on the low back, hips, knees, ankles, and feet.